2024/25 Tax Year End Guide: Maximise Your Pension Savings

 • Murray Humphrey

-The 2023 to 2024 tax year comes to an end on April 5th - and with it, your last chance to take advantage of some very generous tax breaks and savings allowances.
+The 2024 to 2025 tax year comes to an end on April 5th - your last opportunity to take advantage of key tax breaks and savings allowances

-Now is the perfect time to make sure you’re making the most of your pension and maximising your tax relief.
+Now is the perfect time to ensure you're making the most of your pension and maximising your tax relief.
 Need a hand?
-Just work your way through our handy tax year end checklist below!
+Use our handy tax year-end checklist below to stay on track!

 1. Maximise your pension allowance